syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_async_model.rst

 called HYPERTUNE-INDEP, while this latter variant is called HYPERTUNE-JOINT.
 Our `launcher script <mf_setup.html#the-launcher-script>`_ runs this variant if ``method="HYPERTUNE-JOINT"``.

+Finally, computations of Hyper-Tune can be
+`controlled in the same way as in MOBSTER <#controlling-mobster-computations>`_.

 Hyper-Tune with Multiple Brackets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~